GantMan/PackingPeanut/README.md

 ```

 ## Limitations?
 Achilles, the Death Star, and video game villians always have a significant catch.
-As of right now, you can only store strings.
-This is due to Android's wonky static typing methods.
-I do have plans, ambitions, dreams, etc of finding the cleanest, fastest way to rectify this.
+As of right now, you can only store strings, ints, and booleans.
+The data is serialized, and should support hashes, arrays, and floats but alas, I claim there be bugs in conversions via RM Android.

 ## Contributing